Pictoword: Gameplay

-VIP Subscription can be canceled anytime.
-With Pictoword VIP you will have unlimited access to all exciting puzzles.
-This subscription will automatically renew unless auto-renew is turned off at least 24 hours before the end of the current subscription period.

-Theme Packs

-Pictoword comes in 14 Theme Packs, which can be unlocked by coins earned in the game.
+Players can pay real money for a VIP Subscription that grants coins, levels, and features.

 Reception

 Pictoword received a score of 84% from Appstime, saying that "With multiple categories and difficulty levels, Pictoword makes a perfect puzzle game for all age groups by just using two images."
 Apps Thunder liked the concept and the user friendly interface, and gave it a 4.1/5 rating.
 Gnome Escape liked the various theme packs, and said that "Pictoword is one of those addicting puzzle games that make you think outside the box and see images in a new light."
 Get Android Stuff was less enthusiastic in their review, saying that game is quite slow and boring, but liked that the game is easy to play and is suitable for all ages.

 Awards

 Pictoword won the Shining Star Award in the "Educational or Knowledge Reference App" category and the Superstar Award in the "Learning App for Kids category in the 2016 Mobile Star Awards.
 It also won 2016 Academic's Choice Smart Media Award.
 It was also nominated at Global Mobile App Summit and Awards 2017 (GMASA).
 The game was nominated for "Best Educational Game" and "Best Puzzle Game" at The Independent Game Developers' Association Awards 2018.
 The game was also listed as one of the Therapeutic Apps for iPhone and iPad by the Flinders University, Australia.
 In 2019, Pictoword was a Gold Winner at Serious Play Conference Awards.

 Pictoword was the recipient of the 2020 ED/IES Small Business Innovation Research grant.
-The Institute of Education Sciences Small Business Innovation Research program (ED/IES SBIR) funds entrepreneurial developers to create the next generation of education technology for students, teachers, and administrators in general and special education.Pictoword also won the Gold Winner awrd at Serious Play Conference Awards' "12 Serious Games Designed for Use in Grades K-12 Education" in 2022.
+The Institute of Education Sciences Small Business Innovation Research program (ED/IES SBIR) funds entrepreneurial developers to create the next generation of education technology for students, teachers, and administrators in general and special education.
+Pictoword also won the Gold Winner awrd at Serious Play Conference Awards' "12 Serious Games Designed for Use in Grades K-12 Education" in 2022.